SumoLogic/sumologic-documentation/docs/cloud-soar/introduction.md

 * **Brute force**.
 A user gets request for multi-factor authentication access.
 When they confirms they weren’t trying to log into their account, a playbook automatically investigates the source of the login attempt and resets the user's password.
 * **Data exfiltration**.
 If network activity spikes, a playbook automatically investigates to determine whether data is being exfiltrated legitimately.
 It can prevent the flow of data by applying endpoint patches and increasing firewall security, and chang

 Cloud SOAR has hundreds of prebuilt playbooks and templates, so you can quickly and easily automate any of these tasks, or create new custom playbooks to suit your specific business needs.
 Normally, playbooks are automatically attached to incidents based on information like entities and severity scores.
-However, in our lab activities we will be manually attaching playbooks so you can see how they work.

 ##### ARK suggestions